Rolling Grant

 What it fundsCommunity-level environmental initiatives with social co-benefits

-Core focus areasBiodiversity, Climate Change, Land Degradation, Sustainable Forest Management, International Waters, Chemicals
+Core focus areasBiodiversity, Climate Change (mitigation and community-based adaptation), Land Degradation, Sustainable Forest Management, International Waters, Chemicals

 GeographyParticipating countries globally

-Key practical requirementProposal must align to the country strategy and GEF focal areas
+Key practical requirementProposal must align to the country’s Country Programme Strategy and the GEF focal areas

 Typical project duration12–24 months